Garage Floor Replacement & Repair - Cost & More

 - Pour concrete for the new floor.

-- Allow the concrete floor to cure properly before moving your car(s), bicycles, etc., as well as stored items, back into the garage.
+- Allow the concrete floor to cure properly before moving car(s), bicycles, etc., as well as stored items, back into the garage.

 Laura Firszt writes for networx.com.